wickhill/dragon-beats/README.md

 ## User Stories

-* User Stories:

 DragonBeats features genres like Classical, Jazz, and Nature Sounds, with curated playlists designed to support focused study environments.

-    - [x] Account Management: As a user, I want to be able to create an account and update my profile, so that I can personalize my experience and manage my information securely.
+**Account Management**: As a user, I want to be able to create an account and update my profile, so that I can personalize my experience and manage my information securely.

-    - [x] Genre Browsing: As a student, I want to easily browse through main study-centric genres like ambient, chill, classical, and jazz, so that I can find music that helps me concentrate and enhances my study sessions.
+**Genre Browsing**: As a student, I want to easily browse through main study-centric genres like ambient, chill, classical, and jazz, so that I can find music that helps me concentrate and enhances my study sessions.

-    - [x] Music Discovery: As a user, I want to access detailed information about Spotify artists, songs, and albums, so that I can discover new music and deepen my understanding of what I’m listening to.
+**Music Discovery**: As a user, I want to access detailed information about Spotify artists, songs, and albums, so that I can discover new music and deepen my understanding of what I’m listening to.

-    - [x] Sub-genre Exploration: As a user, I want to explore sub-genres of my favorite study-centric music categories, so that I can diversify my musical selections and enhance my focus during study.
+**Sub-genre Exploration**: As a user, I want to explore sub-genres of my favorite study-centric music categories, so that I can diversify my musical selections and enhance my focus during study.

 <p align="right">(<a href="#top">back to top</a>)</p>